Blavar/public-noided/README.md

-# Fullstack Forums Demo a.k.a.
+# Fullstack PERN Forums Demo a.k.a.
 Noided

 This is the codebase for a small fullstack forums application built using the PERN stack and hosted on AWS.
 Users can create threads, as well as create, edit, and delete their own posts.
 They also have the ability to upload a profile picture as an avatar.